ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* explain how they are managing the constraints that the selection of technology stack places on the service.
+* Explain how they are managing the constraints that the selection of technology stack places on the service.
-* explain how they are managing the constraints that the selected development toolchain places on the service.
+* Explain how they are managing the constraints that the selected development toolchain places on the service.
-* explain what they have bought and how they are ensuring they are getting value for money.
+* Explain what they have bought and how they are ensuring they are getting value for money.
-* explain or demonstrate how they will know if the service is healthy.
+* Explain or demonstrate how they will know if the service is healthy.
-* explain the support arrangements they have in place during beta.
+* Explain the support arrangements they have in place during beta.
-* explain what decision making they have outsourced.
+* Explain what decision making they have outsourced.

 ## Point 7: Evaluate what user data and information the digital service will be providing or storing, and address the security level, legal responsibilities, privacy issues and risks associated with the service (consulting with experts where appropriate).